Shufflecake: Plausible Deniability for Multiple Hidden Filesystems on Linux: Introduction

 \subsection{Our Contribution}

-In this work we present \emph{Shufflecake}, a novel PD scheme that aims at striking a balance between the efficiency of TrueCrypt and the security of WoORAM-based solutions.
+In this work we present \emph{Shufflecake}, a novel PD scheme that aims at striking a balance between the efficiency of TrueCrypt and the security of woORAM-based solutions.
 Shufflecake operates at the block device layer, like TrueCrypt, but with important improvements:

-\begin{enumerate} \item It offers a virtually unlimited number of hidden volumes per-device, arranged hierarchically: for the user it is sufficient to unlock one volume, and all the ``less secure'' volumes will be unlocked automatically.
-This improves user experience and operational security, as we will see in~\expref{Section}{sec:opmod}. \item Unlike TrueCrypt, Shufflecake is \emph{filesystem-agnostic}, meaning that all its features are available regardless of the filesystem chosen by the user. \item It works natively on Linux, and can be integrated with the kernel for use at boot time and for \emph{hidden operating systems}. \item Unlike WoORAM-based solutions, Shufflecake is extremely fast (achieving only a minor slowdown compared to a bare, non-PD system) and wastes less than 1\% of the disk space. \end{enumerate} Moreover, Shufflecake not only achieves (provable) single-snapshot security, but also implements features that could make possible in the future to achieve a form of ``operational'' (i.e., weak) multi-snapshot security.
+\begin{enumerate} \item It offers a virtually unlimited number of hidden volumes per-device, and such number is always hidden to the adversary. \item Volumes are arranged hierarchically: for the user it is sufficient to unlock one of them, and all the ``less secure'' ones will be unlocked automatically. \item Unlike TrueCrypt, Shufflecake is \emph{filesystem-agnostic}, meaning that all its features are available regardless of the filesystem chosen by the user. \item Unlike TrueCrypt, all volumes can be read and written \emph{concurrently} without integrity pitfalls or security degradation. \item It works natively on Linux, and can be integrated with the kernel for use at boot time and for \emph{hidden operating systems}. \item Unlike woORAM-based solutions, Shufflecake is extremely fast (with only a minor slowdown compared to a bare, non-PD system) and wastes less than 1\% of the disk space. \end{enumerate} This document describes the `Legacy' version of Shufflecake, first introduced in 2022.
+This version of Shufflecake not only achieves (provable) single-snapshot security, but also implements features that could make possible in the future to achieve a form of ``operational'' (i.e., weak) multi-snapshot security.
 These features are Shufflecake's hierarchical design and atomic block-rerandomisation, which are not available in tools such as TrueCrypt.
 We discuss this in~\expref{Section}{sec:conclusion}.

 We implemented Shufflecake~\cite{sflcwebsite} in the C language, and we released it as a free software under the GNU General Public License v2+.